DangLeUyen/DPEImputation/README.md

 ### Citation
 If you use this package in your research, please cite the paper:

-Tuan L. Vo, Van Hua, Uyen Dang, Thu Nguyen.
-Direct Parameter Estimation-based Imputation for Randomly Missing Data.
+Tuan L. Vo, Uyen Dang, Van Hua, Thu Nguyen.
+Parameter-based Imputation via Cycle-ensemble Averaging for Randomly Missing Data

 -------------------------------
 This README provides users with a clear guide on installing and using the DPEImputation package while also giving proper credit to the research behind it.